heliosen-18/Hyelanis/Session Notes/Session DS-PC-3.md

 #### **Scene 3: Lady Ebonshade**

-The Covenant's base is hidden within a structural tunnel system beneath the Low Ward**, the bottom-most level of the Unification Bridge.
-This placement leverages the level's** more basic accommodations and workshops** to camouflage its clandestine operations.
+The Covenant's base is hidden within a structural tunnel system beneath the Low Ward, the bottom-most level of the Unification Bridge.
+This placement leverages the level's more basic accommodations and workshops to camouflage its clandestine operations.

 ##### **The Entrance: The Forgotten Vent**